SimonVaughanDataAndCode/spritzer/README.md

 Vaughan S., 2010, MNRAS, 402, 307
 [(http://adsabs.harvard.edu/abs/2009arXiv0910.2706V)]

+The name SPRITZER is a blend of the words Strictly Periodic Tester.

 ## Installation

 spritzer is not (yet) an R package, and is still in development.
-To set up the R functions source the .R files
+To set up the R functions source the .R files:
 ```
-source(bayes.R")
+source("bayes.R")
 ```

-You will also need to have installed one additional package
+It requires the mnormt package.
+If you don't already have this, you will also need to install it locally:
 ```
 install.packages("mnormt")
 ```